silverstripe/silverstripe-omnipay/README.md

 $gateways = GatewayInfo::getSupportedGateways();
 ```

-If no allowed gateways are configured, then the module will default to providing
+If no allowed gateways are configured, an Exception will be thrown.
-the "Manual" gateway.

 ### Get payment form fields